DevynA1/CSIT121/README.md

 # CSIT121
-# This is fot CSIT 121 class.
+# This is for CSIT 121 class.